Ajay-Embed/DataStructures-Algorithms/README.md

 # Data-Structures | Algorithms | Interview preparation

 Hi,
-This is a repository that consists of Data structures, Algorithmic implementations & material for interview preparation, whichever it is that you wish to brush up, simply navigate to the relevant folder and find some exciting, well-documented and tested code for your reference! :heart:
+This is a repository that consists of Data structures, Algorithmic implementations & material for interview preparation, whichever it is that you wish to brush up, simply navigate to the relevant folder and find some exciting, well-documented and tested code for your reference! 🔥

 We are planning to increase the languages supported by this project.

 - Currently we have people working in C/C++ and Java.
 We need more people with skills in Rust, JS or even Assembly 😉
-If you can code, you can contribute 🙂
+If you can code, you can contribute.

 ## Where to start if you wish to contribute?
-- Look around in the DataStructures directory and check out the template that we follow, it's basically - **First pseudocode** and **Then actual Code**, so that anyone venturing here can understand what the heck is going on in the code, nothing here is intended to be cryptic , every single line of code has been commented well enough, and if you are able to find a bug, please don't hesitate to raise an Issue 🌸
+- Look around in the DataStructures directory and check out the template that we follow, it's basically - **First pseudocode** and **Then actual Code**, so that anyone venturing here can understand what the heck is going on in the code, nothing here is intended to be cryptic , every single line of code has been commented well enough, and if you are able to find a bug, please don't hesitate to raise an Issue.

 ### If you have made up your mind that you certainly wish to contribute-